-ADF&G restricts the sale of hides to brown bears harvested in areas with a two-brown bear harvest limit $(5 \, AAC \, 92.200(b)(l))$.
+ADF&G restricts the sale of hides to brown bears harvested in areas with a two-brown bear harvest limit (5 AAC 92.200(b)(1)).

 Hundreds of brown bears are harvested each year in Alaska, most under ADF&G sport or general hunting regulations in which the edible meat need not be salvaged (5 AAC 92.220(2)).
 Brown bears in the rest of North American exist in much smaller populations than in Alaska (Miller and Schoen 1999).
 ADF&G limits sales of hides because unlimited sales might incentivize legal and illegal harvesting in Alaska and elsewhere in North America.
 For this reason, ADF&G's purpose is to prevent hides from entering domestic and international commercial markets (Miller and Schoen 1999; CITES 2024b, 2024c).

-While limiting the sale of brown bear hides is necessary for the hundreds of brown bears harvested in sport and general hunts each year in Alaska, the much lower number of brown bears harvested for subsistence and for which the edible meat must be salvaged4 might not need the same level of restrictions on the sale of hides, as stated by Board Member Creachbaum of the National Park Service during the April 2024 Board meeting: "Federal regulations require that the edible meat be salvaged for human consumption, so the bear must be hunted for food.
+While limiting the sale of brown bear hides (to bears harvested in areas with a two-bear harvest limit) is necessary for the hundreds of brown bears harvested in sport and general hunts each year in Alaska, the much lower number of brown bears harvested for subsistence and for which the edible meat must be salvaged9 might not need the same level of restrictions on the sale of hides, as stated by Board Member Creachbaum of the National Park Service during the April 2024 Board meeting: "Federal regulations require that the edible meat be salvaged for human consumption, so the bear must be hunted for food.
 Allowing for the sale [of a hide harvested in an area with a one-brown bear harvest limit] is not expected to cause an increased harvest or conservation concern but will allow for subsistence hunters to benefit from the sale of the hide under customary trade provisions" (FSB 2024:164).